How-to Stop an Insurance Policy From Being Canceled for Non-Payment

 Make sure you choose a payment plan, and payment frequency you can work with when you set up your new insurance policy and if it does not work for you when things change in your life, you can call the company and ask to take a new plan.

-The most important thing is to communicate with the insurance company representative as soon as you think you might be running into trouble making your payments.
+Communicate with the insurance company representative as soon as you think you might be running into trouble making your payments.
 Most of the time they will work with you to get your policy reinstated and put you back on track.
-Call them and try and make an arrangement, the consequences of being canceled for non-payment are quite serious in the insurance world, and you might have a hard time finding reasonably priced insurance after you have a cancellation on file.
+Call them and try and make an arrangement, the consequences of being canceled for non-payment are serious in the insurance world, and you might have a hard time finding reasonably priced insurance after you have a cancellation on file.
 It could stay on your insurance record for several years.

 This article is a guideline to help you understand how cancellation for non-payment works with an insurance company.
 Since Insurance is regulated on a local level, every state and province will have different specifications.
 Also, every insurance company has different payment policies.
 Therefore, this information is to be used as a general guide to help you get things back on track, but in no way replaces the actual rules, regulations or limitations of your specific policy.